 Moving beyond patriarchal fantasies of order the polyamorph dramaturgy of Julia Fuhr Mann captures the entanglements of life in its flowing circular motions.

 Her films are queer-feminist appropriations of glossy advertising aesthetics combined with subcultural low-res pictures and the organic imperfection of film footage.
 This mixture of different materialities creates space for new, fragmentary and at the same time holistic characters – defying the neo-liberal propaganda of success and male* heroism usually celebrated in needle-sharp, digital images.

 The male gaze is threefold – entailing the camera’s gaze on the actress, the hero’s gaze on his female love interest and the gaze of the spectator adopting these gazes.

 The films of Julia Fuhr Mann turn away from this classical structure of gaze and locate themselves in the tradition of New Queer Cinema.
 They deal with dissolving traditional gender identities and notions of desire – not only by constructing film characters who oppose the heteronormative, binary discourse of power, but also in terms of the filmmaking process itself: Julia Fuhr Mann works with a team of queer-feminist allies, who refuse to perpetuate the classical hierarchy prevalent on most film sets.
-Instead, the energy of every individual participant is taken into account in order to create the unique atmosphere for each film.
+Instead, the energy and visions of every individual participant are taken into account in order to create the unique atmosphere for each film.

 PS: The Color Purple, first mentioned by the ancient poet Sappho as an expression of women’s love and independence, stands for mysticism and spirituality.
 Since the 1920s, the color purple as a love child of blue and red – two colors pregnant with meaning – also represents the overcoming of binary gender structures.